 The Gloucester & Sharpness Canal was once the broadest and deepest in the world and it continues to stand out to this day because of its sheer scale and impressive engineering.

-The canal is a great place for a family walks, prams can easily be pushed along the waterside and why not pack bikes or scooters for the bigger kids for this flat ground.
+The canal is a great place for family walks, Prams can easily be pushed along the waterside and why not pack bikes or scooters for the bigger kids for this flat ground?

-There is also a cafe along the way for a pit-stop and refuelling for those little legs.
+There is also a cafe along the way for a pit stop and refueling for those little legs.

-The length in total is 16 miles and you’ll also a lock on route, but of course you don’t need to undertake the whole 16 miles, just pick and choose your route length depending on who you are walking with.
+The length in total is 16 miles and you’ll also have a lock on the route, but of course, you don’t need to undertake the whole 16 miles, just pick and choose your route length depending on who you are walking with.

 Crickley Hill, Cheltenham